 Fiach Kelly's comprehensive analysis of the Fine Gael leadership race:

-The Irish Times providing a running tally of the state of the Fine Gael leadership race as it develops.
+The Irish Times is providing a running tally of the state of the Fine Gael leadership race as it develops.

 It is based on the latest information available and will evolve as voting intentions become clear or even change.